burnsr77/burnsr77.github.io/cv/index.md

 2017	Department of Geography Graduate Student Association Recognition Award

-2017, 2019, 2020	$3,000.
+2017, 2019, 2020, 2021	$3,000.
 Calgary Institute for the Humanities Working Group.
 "Social Justice and the Smart City".
-Conveners: Ryan Burns, et al
+Conveners: Ryan Burns, and many others

 2013 $4,000.
 United Nations Office for the Coordination of Humanitarian Affairs: "Humanitarian Research and Innovation Grant"